laikaland/moldymolderson/README.md

 tonetags PLEASE 🙏

 dni: basic dni, pro/com/darkship, anti furry, anti therian, anti yume/selfship (verryy heavy dni i will block you sorry not sorry. /srs)

+will block if u make me uncomfortable. i block freely.

 thin ice: (basically: you can interact, just don't talk about these topics around me.) hh/hb, satanists (sorry i just. it makes me uncomfortable a lot of the time), gorillaz ships (2doc, 2nu, murdle? especially ships with noodle) except for like.
 2dace i like 2dace